Lord's paradox: Pearl (2016)

-Pearl (2016) agrees with Lord’s conclusion that the answer cannot be found in the data, but he finds Holland and Rubin’s account to be incomplete.
-In his views, a complete resolution of the Paradox should provide an answer to Lord’s essential question: "How to allow for preexisting differences between groups?"
-Moreover, since the answer depends on the causal model assumed, we should explain: (1) Why people find Lord’s story to be "Paradoxical" rather than "In need of more information" and, (2) How to properly utilize causal models to answer Lord’s question, regardless of whether they are testable or not.
+Pearl (2016) agrees with Lord's conclusion that the answer cannot be found in the data, but he finds Holland and Rubin's account to be incomplete.
+In his views, a complete resolution of the Paradox should provide an answer to Lord's essential question: "How to allow for preexisting differences between groups?"
+Moreover, since the answer depends on the causal model assumed, we should explain: (1) Why people find Lord's story to be "Paradoxical" rather than "In need of more information" and, (2) How to properly utilize causal models to answer Lord's question, regardless of whether they are testable or not.

-To this end, Pearl used a simplified version of Lord’s Paradox, proposed by Wainer and Brown, in which gender differences are not considered.
+To this end, Pearl used a simplified version of Lord's Paradox, proposed by Wainer and Brown, in which gender differences are not considered.
 Instead, the quantity of interest is the effect of diet on weight gain, as shown in Figure 2(a).

 The two ellipses represent two dining halls, each serving a different diet, and each point represents a student's initial and final weights.
 Note that students who weigh more in the beginning tend to eat in dining hall B, while the ones who weigh less eat in dining hall A. The first statistician claims that switching from Diet A to B would have no effect on weight gain, since the gain WF – WI has the same distribution in both ellipses.
-The second statistician compares the final weights under Diet A to those of Diet B for a group of students with same initial weight W0 and finds that latter is larger than the former in every level of W0.
-He concludes therefore that the students on Diet B gain more than those on Diet A. As before, the data can’t tell us whom to believe, and a causal model must be assumed to settle the issue.
+The second statistician compares the final weights under Diet A to those of Diet B for a group of students with same initial weight W0 and finds that the latter is larger than the former in every level of W0.
+He concludes therefore that the students on Diet B gain more than those on Diet A. As before, the data can't tell us whom to believe, and a causal model must be assumed to settle the issue.
 One plausible model is shown in Figure 2(b).
-In this model, WI is the only confounder of D and WF, so controlling for D is essential for deconfounding the causal effect needed.
+In this model, WI is the only confounder of D and WF, so controlling for WI is essential for deconfounding the causal effect needed.
 Assuming this model, the second statistician would be correct and the first statistician would be wrong.

-This analysis also unveils why Lord’s story appears paradoxical, and why generations of statisticians have found it perplexing.
+This analysis also unveils why Lord's story appears paradoxical, and why generations of statisticians have found it perplexing.

 According to Pearl, the data triggers a clash between two strong intuitions, both are valid in causal thinking, but not in the non-causal thinking invoked by the first statistician.